Shakespeare's Globe: Read Not Dead

-In 2013 there were Read Not Dead performances at the Wilderness Festival and at the Glastonbury Festival.
-In 2014, the final production in Read not Dead's first season was performed at the Sam Wanamaker Playhouse, which is the indoor Jacobean style theatre.
-The play selected for that occasion was Robert Daborne’s A Christian Turn'd Turk.
+In 2013, there were Read Not Dead performances at the Wilderness Festival and at the Glastonbury Festival.
+In 2014, the final production of Read Not Dead's first season was performed at the Sam Wanamaker Playhouse, which is the indoor Jacobean-style theatre.
+The play selected for that occasion was Robert Daborne's A Christian Turn'd Turk.

 Globe on Screen

-The Globe's productions are often screened in cinemas and released on DVD.
+The Globe's productions are often screened in cinemas and released on DVD and Blu-ray.
 In 2015, the venue launched Globe Player, a video-on-demand service enabling viewers to watch the plays on laptops and mobile devices.
 The theatre was the first in the world to make its plays available as video-on-demand.

 Other replicas

 Replicas and free interpretations of the Globe have been built around the world: